REPRINTED FROM CHICAGONOW.COM/drive-he-said

 – F-150 Lariat’s “big” turbocharged V-6 is normally subdued.
 Once prodded exuberantly it releases a rapturous roar.
 There’s enough torque to readily set-off the stability control off the line.
 The only weak-link is a 6-speed gearbox which occasionally gets caught snoozing in times of urgent downshift need.

 – Ignore the Bad-Mouthing of “Real World” turbocharger efficiency gains: F-150 Lariat 3.5L turbo V-6 = 17 combined mpg = 13% > Ram 1500 5.7L Hemi V-8 = 15 combined mpg

 PHYSICS LESSON: most of the sprung mass of higher ground clearance vehicles is way up.
 The sprung mass wants to move away from the ground.

-ENGINEERING SOLUTION: Cut the weight of the body by nearly 700 lbs., which lowers the center of gravity.
+ENGINEERING SOLUTION: Cut the weight of the body by nearly 700 lbs. with aircraft strength aluminum alloy, effectively lowering the center of gravity.
 Add stiffer bushings, higher spring rate, faster rebound damping Off-Road packages.
 Like the Ford F150’s FX4 setup.

 – Unlike other half-ton pickups, the F-150 manages a good amount of neutrality into bends, avoiding severe understeer on a higher-speed sweepers.
 True, more road impacts are felt than preferred.
 Yet, faster steering input response and quicker compressing rear end damping bring incredible confidence to such a large conveyance.
 F-150 single piston calipers clamp with authority all around, while dive is restrained.